immelwaylon/PersonalSite/content/projects/project-GraphWar/index.md

         </div>

 ## Line Generation Algorithm
 The line generation works by a simple concept.
-If you offset two abs functions (one inverted) by making it abs(x+1)-abs(x), it will make a portion of the line sloped, while the rest remains flat.
+If you offset two opposing abs functions (ex. abs(x+1)-abs(x)), it will make a portion of the line sloped, while the rest remains flat.
 This means we can add these functions to make a line have whatever slopes we want on whatever intervals.
 Here is a [desmos graph](https://www.desmos.com/calculator/s95kprka39) that demonstrates the concept between -1 and 1.
 We can use this to automate the generation of a line that goes through all the points that we specify.
 Normally, we would have to shift the line up or down, referencing something like a y intercept.
 However, the line in graph war always comes from a character, so no y-offset is required.
 Relative slopes are all we need.

 ## My Process
 1. Programmed a line generation script, tested with set points in desmos
 2. Programmed a script to take mouse inputs based on terminal-printed instructions
-3. Programmed a script to convert mouse(screen location) inputs to cartesian coordinates.
+3. Programmed a script to convert mouse(screen location) inputs to cartesian coordinates
-4. Implemented an extra script to offset y values by a negligible amount if they overlapped, so a real line would be generated going roughly through every user-inputted point.
+4. Implemented an extra script to offset y values by a negligible amount if they overlapped, so a real line would be generated going roughly through every user-inputted point
 5. Integrated all functions into a final working script with instructions printed in terminal

-I rewrote the entire thing from scratch 3-4 times trying to get it all working.
+I rewrote the entire program from scratch 3-4 times trying to get everything working.
+Multithreading a function to stop the user input readings was the most challenging.

 ## Final Code
 [GitHub](https://github.com/immelwaylon/GraphWar-Line-Gen/tree/main)